christopherritter/sccs-strategic-plan/achievements.md

 **III.
 Build Learning Environments for all SCSD Schools that will Reflect, Support, and Sustain 21st Century Learners**

-**A.** Meet timelines of Facility Master Plan to build new schools and update existing schools -- within the principles of sustainability -- with flexible learning and collaboration spaces for student and educators, including spaces that are for: (a) individual, (b) small group/large group, (c) indoor/outdoor, (d) whole campus use, and (e) collaboration work

-**B.** Establish learning spaces as sustainable and natural environments
+**A.** Establish learning spaces as sustainable and natural environments.

-**C.** Ensure spaces have robust technology infrastructure and flexibility for future growth and technological developments.
+**B.** Ensure spaces have robust technology infrastructure and flexibility for future growth and technological developments.
 Such infrastructure shall provide capacity for one-to-one computing, a platform for district- wide collaboration and sharing, and sufficient training for staff, students and parents in its use.

-**D.** Build spaces and develop other programs (e.g. transportation) to minimize traffic flow and improve student safety
+**C.** Build spaces and develop other programs (e.g. transportation) to minimize traffic flow and improve student safety.

-**E.** Involve each school’s staff, students, and community in the design of these new environments
+**D.** Involve each school’s staff, students, and community in the design of these new environments.

-**F.** Secure additional sources of funds above Measure H bonds to support more comprehensive parts of the Facility Master Plan, including from grants, donations, matching funds, etc.
+**E.** Secure additional sources of funds including from grants, donations, matching funds, etc.